mau628/dog-walking/README.md

 * Run: `dotnet ef database update --project Dog.Infrastructure`

 ## TODO's:
+* Refactor the code to allow child record updates without needing to reopen the form.
 * Refactor the grids to refresh on data change.
 * When adding a new dog, the Dog form should already have the current Owner selected.
 * Add pagination to the grids.
 * Add a search bar to the grids.
+* Add user authentication flow.
+* Add a settings page to configure the database connection string.